Is an inflammation process that affects the Pancreas .

-When they are disturbed then the enzymes can be found attacking the pancreas.
+When Pancreatitis is involved, these enzymes can be found attacking the pancreas itself.

 Most cases are minimal and often subside on their own, however, some cases are very severe and can be seen as life threatening.